Slite Alternative for Small Businesses | Context Link | Context Link

 Your pain

-I want recurring AI deep research and Suggested Actions, not just AI search inside a wiki
+I want a knowledge base that stays in sync and lets AI save knowledge back, not just AI search inside a wiki

 Solution